mojpalac/mojpalac/docs/programming/android/threading.md

 Then we are both doing like in dragonball fusion screaming "synchronized!" and I'm passing an atom to Domi.
 Domi is holding an atom, and she doesn't see snakes, problem solved!
 I stared to picking up the fibres from yarn and I remind myself that this happened before.
+The fibre leads me to the bucket.
+When I am standing I can feel drops falling on my head, it's looks like an oil.
+I look up and I see bulb that is covered in oil which is dripping with oil.

 ## Thread